Hiking Mount Timpanogos Safely

 Fatalities on Mount Timpanogos

-Here is the breakdown, mentioned above, of many of the fatalities on Timp; most of this information comes from Kelsey’s book and from newspaper stories, and some comes from American Alpine Journal and Utah Avalanche Center reports (this list does not include traffic accidents, deaths in homes, or any of the drownings in the Provo River):
+Here is the breakdown, mentioned above, of many of the fatalities on Timp; most of this information comes from Kelsey’s book and from newspaper stories, and some comes from American Alpine Journal and Utah Avalanche Center and National Park Service reports (this list does not include things like traffic accidents, deaths in homes, drownings in the Provo River or American Fork River, or any of the other deaths in the bottom of or across Provo Canyon or American Fork Canyon):

 - In 1937, a fifty three year old Ohio man on the annual Timp Hike died of a heart attack near the top of the glacier, despite efforts by Boy Scouts and doctors to resuscitate him.

-- In 1943, three local men aged twenty five, thirty one, and thirty two died when they were caught in a snowstorm while deer hunting up on the mountain near the north end of Roberts Ridge; a fourth man was brought down alive.
+- In 1943, three local men aged thirty one, thirty one, and thirty two died when they were caught in a snowstorm while deer hunting up on the mountain near the north end of Roberts Ridge, after having left their winter gear in their trucks because the weather was initially good; a fourth man was brought down alive.

 - In 1946, a thirty nine year old man who had gone to the Stewart’s Flat area alone to teach himself to ski was found dead of a heart attack.